BAJAJ FINSERV DIRECT LIMITED

 What is Sensex

 Introduced in 1986, the Sensex serves as a key barometer of India’s stock market health and economic trends.
-It is widely followed by domestic and international investors as a proxy for the overall performance of the Indian equity market.
+It is widely followed by both domestic and international investors as a proxy for the overall performance of the Indian equity market.

 How is Sensex calculated